amandeepmittal/amanhimself.dev/src/content/blog/29-useful-open-source-libraries-for-nodejs.md

 The CSV (comma-separated values) format is often used when interchanging table-based data.
 For example, Microsoft Excel allows you to export or import your data in that format. `node-csv` simplifies the process of working with CSV data in a server side application.

 node-sv provides functionalities for generating, parsing, transforming and stringifying CSV and uses streams API for that.
-It also comes with a callback API, a stream API and a synchronous API to fullfil your needs.
+It also comes with a callback API, a stream API and a synchronous API to fulfil your needs.

 [**adaltas/node-csv**](https://github.com/adaltas/node-csv)